cs-fullstack-master/JavaScript_Review_10_Questions_Classwork/README.md

 An alert box with an empty message

-An alert box saying "Get a Job!"
+An alert box saying "Just go and Get a Job!"

 No alert dialog box but an error instead